chrisvobi/youtubeDownloader/README.md

 # YouTube Downloader

-A simple Python-based YouTube video downloader that allows users to download videos or audio from YouTube
+A simple Python-based YouTube video downloader that allows users to download videos or audio from YouTube.
+Also works with playlists.

 ## Features